INDHU1402/softwash/README.md

 # softwash

-softwash is a django project based on laundry management system where user can order his/her laundry.
+Softwash is a laundry based application where user can order his laundry online.

+This is a django (python based web application) project.